 Students will receive:

 - A thorough, scientifically grounded, training in theory, policy and research in gerontology

-- Hands-on experience through an individualized and supervised field internship (domestic or abroad)
+- Hands-on experience through an individualized and supervised field internship

 - Opportunities to interact with professionals in the field of aging through research experiences and informal mentoring